 Are processes of collaboration with the nonhuman even possible?
 Should they be attempted?
 In merging speculative and lived modes of making, how might a proposal of human-nonhuman collaboration engage ethics of care?

-This research is being conducted in fulfillment of the Masters of Fine Arts Programme at Simon Fraser University within the unceded traditional territories of the Coast Salish peoples of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations, (Vancouver) Canada.
+This research is being conducted in fulfillment of the Masters of Fine Arts Programme at Simon Fraser University within the unceded, ancestral and traditional territories of the Coast Salish peoples of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) First Nations.

 Isle of Stories (2017- ongoing)